jayeshsaita/image_captioning_pytorch/README.md

 ### Description
 This project implements a Image Captioning model based on the [Show and Tell](https://arxiv.org/abs/1411.4555) paper.
 It uses the [Flickr30k](https://www.kaggle.com/hsankesara/flickr-image-dataset) dataset for training of the model.
-This is not a strict paper implementation, it's based on the ideas from paper, however I experimented with few things and also used different optimizer and learning rate scheduler.
+This is not a strict paper implementation, it's based on the ideas from paper, I experimented with few things and also used different optimizer and learning rate scheduler.
 Also, I didn't find the official train/test split for this data, therefore I use 29,000 images as training and rest as validation set.
 The results are comparable to the paper.
-It achieves a 86.87% Bleu-4 score.
+It achieves 86.87% Bleu-4 score.

 ### Requirements
 * python >= 3.7